 VIM BAHAMAS 2016

-June 2016, CUMC sent an adult team and a youth team to work with Bahamas Methodist Habitat.
-The youth team worked on the home of a single mother that was in the almost-to-be-condemned category.
+June 2016, CUMC sent an adult team and a student team to work with Bahamas Methodist Habitat.
+The student team worked on the home of a single mother that was in the almost-to-be-condemned category.
 They repaired three large sections of the roof and put up drywall inside.
 The adults worked at the Christie Home for Elderly to paint, mow grass, build a closet, redo a utility room and many other little projects.
 Through it all they were God's hands and feet and saw God through the people they met in Nassau.